 The Valle del Jerte is best visited in June when it's cherry season.
 There is a microclimate so it is warm during the day and pleasantly cool and fresh in the late hours.
 From Madrid, the Valle del Jerte is reached by passing past Ávila, and over the Tornavacas mountain pass, after which the track winds down along several hairpin turns.
 This is the border between Castilla-Leon and Extremadura.

 Thanks to its mild climate and unique landscape, the valley lends itself to all kinds of natural activities.
 Walking along small streams and waterfalls, picnicking on beaches and swimming in the Jerte, mountain biking and wildlife watching are some of them.
 You can stumble upon many species such as birds of prey, otters, wild cats and even the genet.

 To recover from active days, you can have dinner in one of the several villages along the river or on the mountain flanks.
 During the días gastronómicas de la cereza the most incredible combinations of cherries, used in typical Spanish dishes, are prepared.
-There are of course many shops where all kinds of cherry related products can be found, jams, liqueurs, biscuits, gazpacho, tea, and of course, large boxes full of delicious shiny, fresh cherries.
+There are of course many shops where you can buy all kinds of cherry related products, e.g. jams, liqueurs, biscuits, gazpacho, tea, and of course, large boxes full of freshly picked cherries.

 The Valle del Jerte is located between Tornavacas and Plasencia in the province of Cáceres of the region Extremadura.

 Article written by Kathelijne Bonne, geologist and soil scientist.
 I also write on Good Climate News.